GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Tromochtikai.md

 ### Tromochtikai
 Terrible creatures which appear where there is a powerful necromancer.
 The will wreak havoc on anything the encounter and have only been slain by legends of old.
 Their form resembles a dragon's skeleton, with an elengated spine and tail.
-It is also spelled Tromocikai in its original Lithen and has entered into the Lazine tongue as Tromosokia.
+It is also spelled Tromocikai in its original Lithen and has entered into the Meolas tongue as Tromosokia.
 They are not known to be created, but instead arrive as an omen that a powerful necromancer is near.
 They have no collective noun as they have yet to be discovered in a group.

 **Creature Type**: Tromochtikoi are undead.